thefarismd/webFull-ResumeBuilder/README.md

 List the key features and functionalities of your project.
 Highlight the aspects that make your project unique or useful.

-## Installation

-Provide instructions on how to install and set up the project.
-Include any dependencies or requirements that need to be fulfilled.

 ## Usage

 Explain how to use your project.
 Provide examples, code snippets, or screenshots to demonstrate its usage.
 Describe any configuration options or important considerations.

+## Installation

+1. Clone the repository
+2. `npm install` on frontend and backend folder
+3. `npm run dev` on the root directory : This command will concurrently start both the frontend and backend servers

 ## Environment Variables